squeeton/the-dim/~Sessions/2025-06-04 Session Note.md

 they dont know about what we're doing but they appreciate that it's important to us.

-they seek to kill big serpent that woke recently. i pointed them to [[Lost|jormy]]. they want to kill them for song. song of revenge. he did lots of damage to their village.
+they seek to kill big serpent that woke recently. i pointed them to [[Jormy|jormy]]. they want to kill them for song. song of revenge. he did lots of damage to their village.

 [[Dirk]] asked about [[Order of Cheol]]. they haven't heard or seen them.